moliver28/research-handbook/content/handbook/company/culture/inclusion/dib-communications-strategy.md

 - **Leadership DIB Council** - Reminder: 1 week prior to LDC Call Content Ready & Reviewed: 3 days prior to the LDC Call: 1st week of the new month
 - **People Managers Communications** - Reminder: 1 week prior to the start of the month Content Ready & Reviewed: 3 days prior to the start of the month Released: During the LDC Call
 - **Indvidual Contributors Communications** - Reminder: 1 week prior to the start of the month Content Ready & Reviewed: 3 days prior to the start of the month Released: 1st week of the new month

+### DIB Monthly Initiatives Call

+We host the DIB Monthly Initiatives Call to provide an opportunity for Team Members to be able to ask questions around DIB Initiatives, DIB Programming and general questions regarding DIB.
+We also provide a deck where we highlight everything that happened in the last month and what to look forward to.

+**Process**

+### DIB in Q2 - PBPs Only

+To ensure strong collaboration with the People Business Partner team we provide a DIB in Q2 deck that highlights the strategic imperatives of the DIB Team and any collaborations that are required.

+**Process**

+- **DRI** - Liam McNally, Manager, DIB
+    - Cadence: Quarterly
+    - Release for Collaboration from DIB Team: 2 weeks prior to the end of the quarter
+    - Delivered: First week of the new quarter
+    - Method of Communication: Leadership DIB Council Call DIB-PBP Slack Channel